fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ## Stacked Bar 3D Chart

-To render a stacked bar chart in 3D, change the value of the `type` attribute from `stackedbar2d` to `stackedbar3d`.
+To render **stacked bar charts** in 3D, change the value of the `type` attribute from `stackedbar2d` to `stackedbar3d`.
 The rest of the data structure remains the same.

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedbar3d) page of stacked bar 3D chart.